 Discover the Digestive Benefits of Fermented Foods

-“Friendly” bacteria can be good for you—but be sure you know what you’re buying.
+"Friendly" bacteria in fermented foods like kombucha and kimchi can be good for you - but be sure you know what you're buying.

 But don't count on fermented foods alone to keep you healthy.
 "This is an area very prone to exaggeration and hype," cautions Robert M. Russell, MD, emeritus professor at Tufts' Friedman School.